-We pray especially for those listed at the rear of your bulletin.
+We pray especially for those we name out loud or silently in our hearts.
 Amen.

 The Priest says

 Loving God, accept the fervent prayers of your people; in the multitude of your mercies, look with compassion upon us and all who turn to you for help; for you are gracious, O lover of souls, and to you we give glory, Father, Son, and Holy Spirit, now and for ever.
 Amen